Vallon

-Vallon is a municipality located in the district of Broye, in the canton of Fribourg, Switzerland.
+Vallon (Arpitan: Valon) is a municipality located in the district of Broye, in the canton of Fribourg, Switzerland.

 History

 Vallon is first mentioned in 1200 as Valum.

 Geography

 Vallon has an area, As of 2009, of 3.5 km2.
 Of this area, 3.09 km2 or 88.0% is used for agricultural purposes, while 0.12 km2 or 3.4% is forested.
 Of the rest of the land, 0.31 km2 or 8.8% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 4.0% and transportation infrastructure made up 2.3%.
 Power and water infrastructure as well as other special developed areas made up 2.3% of the area Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 78.6% is used for growing crops and 8.0% is pastures, while 1.4% is used for orchards or vine crops.

 The municipality is located in the Broye district, in the Vully foothills.
 It consists of the village of Vallon and the hamlet of Carignan.